 - (8) Subarea H.

 - (a) Subarea H Development Standards:

 - 1. Base Floor Area Ratio: 0%

 - 2. Maximum Achievable Floor Area Ratio: 0%

 - 3. Maximum Height: N/A

 - 4. Maximum Impervious Coverage: N/A

 - 5. Setbacks: N/A

 - 6. Maximum Residential Density: N/A

 - (9) Subarea I.

-- (a) Subarea I Development Standards: - 1.
-Base Floor Area Ratio (FAR): 45% - 2.
-Maximum FAR with Residential: 60% - 3.
-Maximum Achievable FAR with Enhancements: 100% - 4.
-Maximum Height: 3 Stories - 5.
-Maximum Impervious Coverage: 75% - 6.
-Setbacks: Orange Avenue 0 front setback, except front setbacks must allow for at least a 17-foot wide sidewalk.
-On Denning Drive and Minnesota Avenue setbacks must allow for at least a 10-ft wide setback and a 5-ft planting strip back of curb.
-Where the building requires an additional setback to achieve the required sidewalk, landscape buffer, or street tree canopy clearance, the area shall be dedicated as a public access easement. - 2.
-Maximum Residential Density: 17 units per acre.
-Residential Uses shall only be allowed above the ground floor.
-On a case-by-case basis the City Commission may permit the maximum density in this subarea to be exceeded by up to 10% per acre when such allowances are used exclusively for the construction of inclusionary affordable/workforce housing maintained for a period of not less than 20 years.
-An agreement with terms acceptable to the City and with City Attorney review shall be executed as part of the Conditional Use approval. - (b) Required Development Enhancements.
-In order to be eligible for any Development Enhancement Bonuses, any future development of the property within Subarea I shall include structured parking and the following item(s) from the Development Enhancement Menu: CT.7.
-The City of Winter Park shall determine the area required to be dedicated for intersection improvements. - (c) Intersection and Open Space Viewshed.
+- (a) Subarea I Development Standards:

+- 1. Base Floor Area Ratio (FAR): 45%

+- 2. Maximum FAR with Residential: 60%

+- 3. Maximum Achievable FAR with Enhancements: 100%

+- 4. Maximum Height: 3 Stories

+- 5. Maximum Impervious Coverage: 75%

+- 6. Setbacks: Orange Avenue 0 front setback, except front setbacks must allow for at least a 17-foot wide sidewalk.
+On Denning Drive, a 20-foot setback shall allow for the multi-use trail and Minnesota Avenue setback must allow for at least a 10-foot-wide sidewalk and a 5-foot buffer from the back of curb.
+Where the building requires an additional setback to achieve the required sidewalk, trail, buffer, or street tree canopy clearance, the area shall be dedicated as a public access easement.

+- 7. Maximum Residential Density: 17 units per acre.
+Up to a 20% Residential Density increase may be permitted when such allowances are used exclusively for the construction of workforce housing maintained for a period of not less than 20 years.
+An agreement with terms acceptable to the City and with City Attorney review shall be executed as part of the Conditional Use approval.

+- (b) Required Development Enhancements.
+In order to be eligible for any Development Enhancement Bonuses, any future development of the property within Subarea I shall include structured parking and the following item(s) from the Development Enhancement Menu: CT.4.
+The City of Winter Park shall determine the area required to be dedicated for intersection improvements.

+- (c) Intersection and Open Space Viewshed.
 Due to the unique shape of the property and proximity to a unique intersection, this additional requirement creating a viewshed shall apply.
-The viewshed area is bounded by the lines described as follows: start where the property lines of Subarea I meet at the intersection of Denning Drive and Minnesota Avenue; then travel 50 feet east along Minnesota Avenue's southern right of way line; thence south westerly to the point on the east boundary of S. Denning Drive that is 30 feet south of the starting point; then north to the starting point ("viewshed").
+The viewshed area is bounded by the lines described as follows: start where the property lines of

+Subarea I meet at the intersection of Denning Drive and Minnesota Avenue; then travel 50 feet east along Minnesota Avenue's southern right of way line; thence south westerly to the point on the east boundary of S. Denning Drive that is 30 feet south of the starting point; then north to the starting point ("viewshed").
 This viewshed shall be an open space area not available for the construction of structures or storage or placement of equipment, material or items otherwise allowed in the OAO.
 This viewshed is in addition to other setback requirements for Subarea I.